-The Frank D. Hickingbotham School of Business The Chesley and Elizabeth Pruet School of Christian Studies The Michael D. Huckabee School of Education The School of Fine Arts The School of Humanities The School of Interdisciplinary Studies The School of Interdisciplinary Studies The J. D. Patterson School of Natural Sciences The W. H. Sutton School of Social Sciences The graduate programs are administered collaboratively with the Office of Graduate and Professional Studies and the respective academic schools.
+The Frank D. Hickingbotham School of Business The Chesley and Elizabeth Pruet School of Christian Studies The Michael D. Huckabee School of Education The School of Fine Arts The School of Humanities The School of Interdisciplinary Studies The J. D. Patterson School of Natural Sciences The W. H. Sutton School of Social Sciences

+The graduate programs are administered collaboratively with the Office of Graduate and Professional Studies and the respective academic schools.

 The Regular Session.
 The regular session consists of two semesters of seventeen weeks each.
-Through its eight schools and the Graduate and Professional Studies program, the University offers seven undergraduate degrees, one graduate degree, and one postbaccalaureate certificate.
+Through its eight schools and the Graduate and Professional Studies program, the University offers seven undergraduate degrees, one graduate degree, and one post-baccalaureate certificate.
 A Spring Commencement concludes each academic year for graduates.
-The Winter Session.
-The winter session consists of a three-week term during which a student may register for one course.
-The term